FierceEagle/fierceeagle.github.io/index.md

 #### But I like Trees

 First of we started with, Decision Trees, which in there basic format allow for explainability in their decision process, however under the constraint that the decision tree does not increase to massivly in depth and general complexity.
 In our model training we again utilized balanced accuracy scoring, grid search, oversampling and class-weights, to boost model performance and inter-class fairness.
+The resulting decision trees, were unsurprisingly rather complex, however still provide some insight in regarde to their decision structure:

 {% include_relative images/treeviz.svg %}